Mat-dp/mat-dp-core/docs/Function Reference/objective.md

 ---

+## **Worked Example**

 An objective makes the most sense in the context of an optimisation problem.

-Below is an optimisation problem concerning how to provide a power grid with sufficient kwh of electricity.
-The constraints involve not exceeding the capacity of each plant, while meeting the demand of the grid.
+Below is an optimisation problem concerning how to provide a power grid with sufficient kwh of electricity, while minimizing CO2 release.
+The constraints involve not exceeding the capacity of each plant, while still meeting the demand of the grid.

 There exists the following processes:

 * A coal power plant, producing 100kwh for every 1 tonnes of CO2.
 * A gas power plant, producing 100kwh for every 0.6 tonnes of CO2.
 * An organic waste power plant, producing 100kwh for every 0.8 tonnes of CO2.
+* The atmosphere, which consumes any produced CO2.
+* The Energy grid, which consumes any produced electricity.
+  *In a MAT-DP Core system, any produced resource must be eventually consumed - unless otherwise specified.*

 The following constraints: